 And finally, there is New Town.
 To be honest, you probably won’t really want or need to spend any time here as its residential.
 It’s also quite a distance from Old Town so when booking accommodation, keep that in mind.

 Fes has a bit of a reputation for scammers and hustlers, which I will talk more about below, but overall as long as you stay aware you will be fine- don’t let the warnings scare you off.

 How to Get to Fes

 Since Fes is a main city in Morocco, it’s easy to get to by public transit.
-Fes has both bus and train stations (outside of Old Town/Medina) as well as an airport.
+Fes has both bus and train stations (outside of Old Town/Medina) as well as an airport (check Skyscanner to find the best flight prices).
 Taxis are the best way to get from any of these destinations to Fes City.
 I didn’t arrive via the airport, so I can’t comment on how much you should pay but I did arrive to Fes both via bus and train.
 The train station is the closest and locals pay 10 dirhams, tourists usually have to pay around 30 dirham.
 The bus station is further away but we only had to pay 15 dirhams, to get from Fes Old Town to the bus station.
 Everyone says make sure to turn on the meter, but most refuse so make sure to haggle.
 If you aren’t sure, ask at the bus station or accommodation how much you should be paying so you have an idea.
 We originally paid 50 dirhams from the train station to the Medina and our Riad owner laughed at us (in a nice way) but clearly we were very much scammed.